elvis-epx/IoT/mpy/README.md

 and sends packets directly to it, while the central device only sends broadcast packets (even when targeting a particular peripheral).
 This elides the peer count limit.

+### ESP-NOW x Wi-Fi

+In theory, NetNowCentral could do regular Wi-Fi and ESP-NOW at the same time, but the central device should be in a fixed and deliberately chosen channel.

+If Wi-Fi needs to connect to another channel (because the access point is in a different channel), communication will be spotty or won't work at all.

+So we stipulate that, when ESP-NOW is in use, Wi-Fi should not be used.

 ### Wi-Fi channels

-Since the ESP-NOW network does not have an access point, the peers must agree somehow on which Wi-Fi channel to use.
+Since the ESP-NOW network does not have an access point, the peers must agree somehow on a channel.

-In our implementation, the ESP-NOW of the central device passively uses the channel set by regular Wi-Fi.
-It follows the channel configured at the access point.
+The channel used by the central device must be manually configured using `espnowchannel` parameter.

-The peripheral device stores the channel in NVRAM when it pairs with a central device.
-In unpaired state, it keeps changing channels to find the central.
+The peripheral device detects the channel upon pairing with a central device, and stores it in NVRAM.
+In unpaired state, it keeps changing channels until it can find the central device.

 ### Group and password